hpesoj/gsl-pointers/README.md

 ### <a name="rationale-construction-from-pointer-to-view"></a>Construction of `view` from `T*` or `optional_view`

 Explicit construction of `view` from a pointer or an `optional_view` is supported, and throws a `std::invalid_argument` if the pointer is null or the `optional_view` is empty.
-It could be argued that such a feature encourages the programming errors as the user may not realize that constructing a `view` from a pointer is not `nothrow`.
-This is, however, unlikely, as implicit conversion is forbidden; for example, this will not compile:
+It could be argued that such a feature is not strictly required as part of a minimal and efficient APU (the user could implement equivalent behaviour just as efficiently as a non-member function) and encourages programming errors as the user may not realize that constructing a `view` from a pointer is not `nothrow`.
+However, misuse of this feature is unlikely, since implicit conversion is forbidden; for example, this will not compile:

 ```c++
 void foo(view<int> v) { … }